• Skip to main content

 Until you break the tiny tubes and inhale the gas, you are absolutely safe from radioactive poisoning.
 In fact, the radon gas that constantly seeps into the basement of your house and fills your bathroom is a lot more dangerous for your health than a dozen of gas-filled microtubes.

-Which brings me neatly to the new Deep Blue Daynight T-100 Tritium Flat Tubes diver.
+This brings me neatly to the new Deep Blue Daynight T-100 Tritium Flat Tubes diver.

-To increase the timekeeper’s legibility, Deep Blue filled “normal” hour markers with blue phosphor substance, while the tubes inside the hands and at 12 o’clock glow in yellow.
+To increase the timekeeper’s legibility, Deep Blue filled “normal” hour markers with a blue phosphor substance, while the tubes inside the hands and at 12 o’clock glow in yellow.

 The coin-edged bezel with the standard diving scale is also luminous.
-However, since it is technologically impossible (or, at least, cost-prohibitive) to make the tiny tubes shaped as Arabic numerals, the scale is painted in bright green Superluminova that looks almost white in daylight.
+However, since it is technologically impossible (or, at least, cost-prohibitive) to make the tiny tubes shaped like Arabic numerals, the scale is painted in bright green Superluminova that looks almost white in daylight.

 Deep Blue Daynight T-100 Tritium Flat Tubes (black dial, orange hands)

-Since the case is equipped with a solid back, the movement comes without any additional decoration, which is just as well, since it allows to somehow cut the costs of making this beautiful tool.
+Since the case is equipped with a solid back, the movement comes without any additional decoration, which is just as well, since it allows us to somehow cut the costs of making this beautiful tool.

-Speaking of costs, I must notice that the gadget is available right now at Deep Blue’s web site at an attractive price of just below $700.
+Speaking of costs, I must notice that the gadget is available right now at Deep Blue’s website at an attractive price of just below $700.

 Deep Blue Daynight T-100 Tritium Flat Tubes Diver (orange dial, black hands)